DNA profiling: Development of artificial DNA

 Overall, this study's artificial genomic DNA, which kept copying itself using self-encoded proteins and made its sequence better on its own, is a good starting point for making more complex artificial cells.
 By adding the genes needed for transcription and translation to artificial genomic DNA, it may be possible in the future to make artificial cells that can grow on their own when fed small molecules like amino acids and nucleotides.
 Using living organisms to make useful things, like drugs and food, would be more stable and easier to control in these artificial cells.

 On July 7, 2008, the American chemical society reported that Japanese chemists have created the world's first DNA molecule comprised nearly completely of synthetic components.
-The results might lead to breakthroughs in gene therapy, nano-sized computers of the future, and other technological advancements.

 A nano-particle based artificial transcription factor for gene regulation:

 Nano Script is a nanoparticle-based artificial transcription factor that is supposed to replicate the structure and function of TFs.
 On gold nanoparticles, functional peptides and tiny molecules referred to as synthetic transcription factors, which imitate the various TF domains, were attached to create Nano Script.
 We show that Nano Script localizes to the nucleus and begins transcription of a reporter plasmid by an amount more than 15-fold.
 Moreover, Nano Script can successfully transcribe targeted genes onto endogenous DNA in a nonviral manner.

 Three different fluorophores—red, green, and blue—were carefully fixed on the DNA rod surface to provide spatial information and create a nanoscale barcode.
 Epifluorescence and total internal reflection fluorescence microscopy reliably deciphered spatial information between fluorophores.
 By moving the three fluorophores on the DNA rod, this nanoscale barcode created 216 fluorescence patterns.